sepse/sepse/README.md

-Here you will find a collection of my projects with technology and how I use it to explore the world and get things done.
+Here you will find a collection of my projects with technology, how I use it to explore the world and get things done.

 <!---
 sepse/sepse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.